awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-public.md

 1. On the **Select validation method** page, choose either **DNS validation** or **Email validation**, depending on your needs\.
 **Note**
 If you are able to edit your DNS configuration, we recommend that you use DNS domain validation rather than email validation\.
 DNS validation has multiple benefits over email validation\.
-See [Use DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.
+See [Using DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.

    Before ACM issues a certificate, it validates that you own or control the domain names in your certificate request\.
 You can use either email validation or DNS validation\.
 If you choose email validation, ACM sends validation email to three contact addresses registered in the WHOIS database and to five common system administration addresses for each domain name\.
 You or an authorized representative must reply to one of these email messages\.
-For more information, see [Use Email to Validate Domain Ownership](gs-acm-validate-email.md)\.
-If you use DNS validation, you simply write a CNAME record provided by ACM to your DNS configuration\.
-For more information about DNS validation, see [Use DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.
+For more information, see [Using Email to Validate Domain Ownership](gs-acm-validate-email.md)\.
+If you use DNS validation, you simply add a CNAME record provided by ACM to your DNS configuration\.
+For more information about DNS validation, see [Using DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.

    After choosing a validation method, choose **Next**\.